EDUCATION & OUTREACH

 • Advocate for the civil rights of people with disabilities and mental health conditions.

 • Understand and overcome stigma, prejudice, biases, stereotypes, and myths about disability and mental health conditions.

 The Citizenship Project

-The Citizenship Project immerses young adults with intellectual and development disabilities in Toronto’s civic landscape, using creative engagement exercises to explore leadership, self-advocacy, and what it means to be a resident of Toronto.
-This session will focus on Housing; we will invite local housing organizations and service agencies to give presentations, which will be paired with exercises to help youth to explore and engage with the information.
+The Citizenship Project immerses young adults with intellectual and developmental disabilities in Toronto's civic landscape, using creative engagement exercises to explore leadership, self-advocacy, and what it means to be a resident of Toronto.
+This session will focus on anti-poverty advocacy; we will invite local advocacy organizations to give presentations, which will be paired with exercises to help youth to explore and engage with the information.